Impact of the costs of data loss

 The following are some insights from John’s experience and how to avoid being in John’s shoes (except for his decompression time in Italy and Spain).

-If you are a follower heed the advice of being proactive and not passive.
+If you are a follower, be proactive and do not be passive.
 You need to be independent and to use critical thinking to voice your concerns in a respectful way.
 Be a soldier and be vigilant.
 Be a great follower.

 The following are a few examples of costs of data loss as John and I have discussed in our nine-hour flight from France.